-WPD welcome any feedback on the profiles presented in this document.
-Any improvements in the analysis used to create these profiles will be incorporated into future editions of the DFES process and strategic investment planning activities within WPD, with an annual review of each technology type planned.
+NG welcome any feedback on the profiles presented in this document.
+Any improvements in the analysis used to create these profiles will be incorporated into future editions of the DFES process and strategic investment planning activities within NG, with an annual review of each technology type planned.
 Publication of customer behaviour assumptions allows for transparency in the strategic investment planning activities, also to drive further discussion and data sharing between stakeholders to improve the assumptions used.
 Regional variations in profiles across the UK are expected and any differences in profile behaviour should be justified by the DNO.
-The list below covers some of the areas of focus for improvements to the DFES customer behaviour analysis in 2021:
+The list below covers some of the areas of focus for improvements to the DFES customer behaviour analysis in 2023:

-- Incorporation of projections for the connection of different types of energy storage, including analysis on the expected usage profiles. - Consideration of co-location of generation customers with behind the meter sources of demand (such as Hydrogen electrolysers).
-These will be explored as a potential new source of demand in the DFES 2021 analysis and geospatially allocated to the areas of the network most suited to new connections of this type. - Further update and application of new national level policies into the customer behaviour assumptions of new domestic and non-domestic connections. - Developing a greater understanding of the coincidence between demand behaviour of different technologies. - Investigation into using more granular profiles and energy efficiency assumptions based on existing customer breakdown within a smaller geographic area.
-This area of focus will utilise smart meter data to inform better assumptions on how customers react to price signals and how coincident price signals are to existing times of increased network loading. - Creation of a suite of profiles accounting for differing levels of diversity across the network to suit all of the required analysis for strategic investment planning purposes.
+- Further update and application of new national level policies into the customer behaviour assumptions of new domestic and non-domestic connections. - Developing a greater understanding of the coincidence between demand behaviour of different technologies. - Further extending the engagement with major energy users to better capture any anticipated changes in consumption and generation over a 7 year horizon. - Investigation into using more granular profiles and energy efficiency assumptions based on existing customer breakdown within a smaller geographic area.
+This area of focus will utilise smart meter data to inform better assumptions on how customers react to price signals and how coincident price signals are to existing times of increased network loading. - Development of a suite of profiles further accounting for differing levels of diversity across the network to suit all of the required analysis for strategic investment planning purposes, in line with the creation of the Secondary System Planning team within DSO. - Review the primary clustering dataset and methodology, to refresh archetypes